February 10, 2026

 Tech Integration

-Both are strong options.
+Both are strong platforms.
 But they solve very different problems.

 TL;DR